hms-networks/FlexyIgnitionDemo/README.md

 **Step 1:** Using a web browser, download **Ignition 8** from [https://inductiveautomation.com/downloads/ignition](https://inductiveautomation.com/downloads/ignition "https://inductiveautomation.com/downloads/ignition").

+>The Ignition download page has many options for installation.
+Please select the installer version for your operating system, “Ignition – Windows Installer 64-bit”, “Ignition – Linux Installer 64-bit” or “Ignition – macOS Installer.""

 **Step 2:** After the download is complete, run the Ignition installer.

 >The default installation options are satisfactory, although you may change them to fit your preference(s).